Discovering Japan in Spring

 Note: Our trip begins at Narita Airport, and concludes at Kansai Airport, Osaka.

-This year’s trip will be hosted by OTS founder Richard and Japanese speaking OTS traveller Raeburn.
+Trip will be hosted by OTS founder Richard and a Japanese speaking guide.

 This is an adventure where we will explore, travel and eat like the locals.
-This is an active trip that requires moderate fitness, good packing skills and a sense of humour and adventure.
+This is an active trip that requires moderate fitness, good packing skills and a sense of humor and adventure.